Bob Kudelski: Professional

-Los Angeles Kings (1987-1993)
+Los Angeles Kings (1987–1993)

 Kudelski was drafted by the Los Angeles Kings first overall in the 1986 NHL Supplemental Draft.

-Kudelski began the 1987-88 with the Kings, and appeared in his first career NHL game on October 8, 1987, as he was held off the scoresheet in a 4-1 loss to the New York Islanders.
-On November 19, in his 17th game, Kudelski earned his first career NHL point, an assist, in a 7-5 loss to the Philadelphia Flyers.
+He signed with the Kings in August 1987 to a multi-year deal.
+Kudelski began the 1987–88 season with the Kings, and appeared in his first career NHL game on October 8, 1987, playing on a line with Bourne and Phil Sykes.
+He was held off the scoresheet in a 4–1 loss to the New York Islanders.
+On November 19, in his 17th game, Kudelski earned his first career NHL point, an assist on Bourne's first period goal, in a 7–5 loss to the Philadelphia Flyers.
 That would be the only point Kudelski would register in his rookie season, as he played in 26 games.
-Following the Kings game on December 10, the club sent Kudelski to their AHL affiliate, the New Haven Nighthawks, where he finished the 1987-88 season.
+Following the Kings game on December 10, the club sent Kudelski to their American Hockey League (AHL) affiliate, the New Haven Nighthawks, where he finished the season.
 With the Nighthawks, Kudelski scored 15 goals and 34 points in 50 games, however, the club failed to reach the post-season.

-He split the 1988-89 season between the Kings and Nighthawks.
+He began the 1988–89 season with the Nighthawks after being demoted during training camp.
+He was recalled at the end of October 1988 and made his NHL season debut on October 28 in a 7–4 victory over the Winnipeg Jets.
 With Los Angeles, Kudelski scored his first career NHL goal on February 12, 1989, against Alain Chevrier of the Chicago Blackhawks in a 6-2 win.
 Overall, in 14 games with the Kings, Kudelski had a goal and four points.
-In 60 games with New Haven, Kudelski scored 32 goals and 51 points, helping the club reach the playoffs.
+He was sent back to New Haven on February 18 and in 60 games in the AHL, Kudelski scored 32 goals and 51 points, helping the club reach the playoffs.
 In 17 postseason games, Kudelski had eight goals and 13 points, as the Nighthawks lost in the Calder Cup finals to the Adirondack Red Wings.